mushky/learn-arabic-short-stories/README.md

  - Completion of entire dialog [DONE]
  - Wobble Animations on hover or click [DONE]
  - Web Browser Friendly
  - Should always scroll to bottom of current dialog
  - Dialog boxes should fade in
  - Style Radio Buttons
- - Make Voice work on Mobile
+ - Make Voice work on Mobile [DONE]